sr320/LabDocs/protocols/ProteinprepforMSMS.md

 10) Subtract the average absorbance for the Blank Standard Replicates from the average absorbances of all the other standards and unknown samples.
 This is your blank-corrected absorbance.

-11) Create a scatter plot in excel for the standards by plotting the BSA concentration (ug/ul) on the Y-axis and the blank-corrected absorbances on the X-axix.
+11) Create a scatter plot in excel for the standards by plotting the BSA concentration (ug/ul) on the Y-axis and the blank-corrected absorbances on the X-axis.
 Add a polynomial trendline and display the equation and R-squared value.
 This way you can easily plug in the X (absorbance) and calculate the Y (protein concentration).

 12) Because you diluted with 1:2 with 50 mM NH4HCO3 in 6M Urea multiply the protein concentrations you calculated by 3.